Vicomtech/mintzai-ST/README.md

 The corpus consists of audio files, transcriptions and translations, which may be used to train end-to-end or cascaded speech translation systems for Basque-Spanish in both directions.

-The corpus can be downloaded via the following link: TBD.
+The corpus can be downloaded via the following link: [https://datasets.vicomtech.org/v2-mintzai-st/mintzai-st-corpus_v1.0.tar.gz](https://datasets.vicomtech.org/v2-mintzai-st/mintzai-st-corpus_v1.0.tar.gz)

 Please note that the file is 25GB and downloading may take some time.